-Wireless broadband (or Wi-Fi) is quickly becoming the norm in almost every household with a broadband connection.
+Wireless broadband (or Wi-Fi) is the norm in almost every home or workplace with a broadband connection.
 With wireless broadband, several people can get online at once, making it brilliant for busy households.

 The great advantage of portable devices such as laptops, tablets and netbooks is that you can carry them around from room to room, or even out into the garden.
 With a wireless broadband connection, you can make full use of your devices by using them anywhere in range.

-To get wireless broadband in your home, you need a wireless router.
+To get unlimited wireless broadband in your home, you need a wireless router.
 Wireless routers are the devices that transmit data from the Internet around your home.
 This data will travel through the router and is broadcast and picked up by wireless adapters that you plug into whichever device you want to pick up wireless broadband.

 Want to know more about wireless broadband?
 Read our guide - What is wireless broadband?

 Most Internet Service Providers (ISPs) now supply customers with wireless routers (often for free) allowing them to go wireless with their broadband packages, so every member of the family can make the most of their broadband connection whenever they want or need to.

 Quite literally!
 Wireless broadband makes broadband readily available throughout the home, so it's useful for everyone from families to students and shared homes, or even people who live alone and simply want the freedom of Internet everywhere: